 I have done endless diets from the Cambridge Diet to Slimming World, and although both have worked at the time I have never maintained a healthy weight.
 So in 2019 I thought I would change my mindset, and rather than try and lose weight, I have decided to eat healthier instead.
 With the hope of course that I will also lose weight.

-Now if I am completely honest, I had no idea that this diet even existed.
+Now if I am completely honest, I had no idea that the Whole 30 diet even existed until recently.
 All I wanted to do was to be gluten and dairy-free and just eat more whole food.
-I posted this photo on my instagram feed and a friend asked if I was doing the whole30 diet!
+I posted this photo on my Instagram feed and a friend asked if I was doing the whole30 diet!
 Well, I wasn’t, but I thought it wouldn’t hurt to investigate what this was all about.

-Amazon is my best friend (I don’t get out much!!!!) so I trawled until I found out what the whole30 diet book was.
-Get your copy here.
+Amazon is my best friend (I don’t get out much!!!!) so I trawled until I found out what the whole 30 book was.

 It arrived the next day, and it was almost like it had been written for me!

-I generally suffer with bloating, constipation, anxiety, mild depression, lack of energy just to name a few, and this eating plan apparently helps!
+I generally suffer from bloating, constipation, anxiety, mild depression, lack of energy just to name a few, and this eating plan apparently helps!

 Think of the Whole30 like pushing the “reset” button with your health, your habits, and your relationship with food.